diegomics/VGP1.6_tutorial/updated_workflow/DNAnexus_workflow_1.6.md

 INSERT A BRIEF EXPLANATION ABOUT WHAT THIS STEP DOES AND WICH STAGES HAS <--- !!

-Copy the last version of the **Scaffold 6 Longranger Freebayes Polish** workflow from VGP tools into your project as explained before.
+Copy the latest version of the **Scaffold 6 Longranger Freebayes Polish** workflow from VGP tools into your project as explained before.

 ![Longranger Freebayes workflow](https://github.com/lunfardista/VGP1.6_tutorial/blob/master/updated_workflow/images/longranger_freebayes_workflow.png)